 Foreign currency risk is the risk that the fair value of the Company's financial instruments will fluctuate due to changes in exchange rates.
-As at December 31, 2020, the Company carried cash and accounts payable balances denominated in Mexican pesos and U.S. dollars, which are subject to currency risk due to fluctuations in the exchange rates with the Canadian dollar.
+As at December 31, 2021, the Company carried cash and accounts payable balances denominated in Mexican pesos and U.S. dollars, which are subject to currency risk due to fluctuations in the exchange rates with the Canadian dollar.

 Due to the volatility of the exchange rates between the Canadian dollar, the peso, and the U.S. dollar, such currency risk could result in future gains or losses to the Company.
-Based on the Company's net monetary liabilities denominated in Mexican pesos and U.S. dollars as at December 31, 2020, a 10% fluctuation in the exchange rates of these currencies would result in a gain or loss of approximately \$7,464.
+Based on the Company's monetary assets and liabilities denominated in Mexican pesos and U.S. dollars as at December 31, 2021, a 10% fluctuation in the exchange rates of these currencies would result in a gain or loss of approximately \$5,017 and \$14,577, respectively (2020 - \$4,723 and \$12,187, respectively).